 AMILO is an early to intermediate maturing cultivar at harvest.

 AMILO tillers extremely well and care needs to be taken with plant populations to reduce the chance of lodging and to protect grain quality characteristics.
 Current seed rate recommendations are based on previous PGW Grain trials.
-Target plant populations should be within the standard PGW Grain ryecorn guidelines.
+Target plant populations should be within the standard PGW Grain ryecorn guidelines

 AMILO can be grown on a wide range of soil types and on dryland or under irrigation.
 Ryecorn is regarded as resistant to takeall, therefore making AMILO a good second year cereal option.

 AMILO has a good general disease resistance profile, however it is susceptible to rusts, especially leaf rust.
 Considering this disease profile and late planting, fungicide programmes should be tailored to target seedling stripe rust and late infections of leaf rust.
 Please contact your local PGW Representative for site specific recommendations.

 |Septoria leaf blotch||5|